ansys/scade-apitools/doc/source/examples/create.rst

 create
 ======

-These complete examples illustrate the usage of the creation functions.
+These end-to-end examples show how to use create functions.

 They provide hints about the setup of a test environment and correspond to frequent requests.

-These examples illustrate the usage of the intermediate structures introduced to create complex types and expressions, as well as the creation of control blocks.
+These examples demonstrate the usage of the intermediate structures introduced to create complex types and expressions, as well as the creation of control blocks.

-It might be a good idea to run the examples step by step with a debugger to get a better understanding of the code.
+To get a better understanding of the code, you might want to run the examples step by step with a debugger.

 Test environment
 ----------------

 The examples modify a project.
-Each example comes with a wrapper script which runs the example on a copy of the input model.
+Each example comes with a wrapper script that runs the example on a copy of the input model.

 The wrapper scripts, named ``debug_<name of the script>.py``, are  designed to be used in